yukarinoki/raum-vr/README.md

-# RaumSchacha (3D-Chess) Board
+# RaumSchach (3D-Chess) Board

 ## Overview
-**RaumSchacha** is an experimental 3D chess variant, based on [RaumSchach rules](https://www.chessvariants.com/3d.dir/3d5.html).
+**RaumSchach** is an experimental 3D chess variant, based on [RaumSchach rules](https://www.chessvariants.com/3d.dir/3d5.html).
 It expands classic chess into an extra dimension, creating a 5×5×5 board with new strategic possibilities.
 This repository provides a simple Python server and a front-end client for experimenting with these rules.

 ![Raumschach Display](./img/raum_display.png)